Tai Chi for Seniors: Resources and Information for Older Adults

 Mental Benefits of Tai Chi

-Ben K. of the Tai-chi-Chuan school describes how tai chi’s fluid movements also provide mental benefits.
-While many people tend to respond to stressful situations with tension, tai chi helps practitioners cultivate a deepened sense of calm.
+Ben K. of the Tai-chi-Chuan school says tai chi’s fluid movements also provide mental benefits.
+While many people tend to respond to stressful situations with tension, tai chi helps practitioners cultivate deep calm.

 “Tai chi teaches us that we are more effective in defending ourselves when we are relaxed,” he says.